 The young woman glared at Joel a moment, before turning to the passenger mirror, sighing.

 “…I loved that bike…” she turned again to face the man who had saved her.
-“Why help me?
+“I’m not some damsel in distress.
+Why’d you help me?
 Where’d you even come from?”

 “I was passing by.”

 “Look, you needed help, I helped.
 I’m no fan of the Raiders either.”